 General.
 Our common shares are divided into Class A common shares and Class B common shares.
 Holders of our Class A common shares and Class B common shares have the same rights except for voting and conversion rights.
-Our authorized share capital is \$2,000,000 divided into 500,000,000 Class A common shares, with a par value of \$0.001 each, 500,000,000 Class B common shares of \$0.001 each and 1,000,000,000 shares of \$0.001 each.
+Our authorized share capital is \$2,000,000 divided into 500,000,000 Class A common shares, with a par value of \$0.001 each, 500,000,000 Class B common shares of \$0.001 each and 1,000,000,000 undesignated shares with a par value of \$0.001 each.
 Certificates representing the common shares are issued in registered form.
 Our shareholders who are nonresidents of the Cayman Islands may freely hold and vote their shares.